victorcaquilpan/Tutorial-R-Phoenix/README.md

 ```bash
 ssh a1785655@phoenix-login1.adelaide.edu.au   # Replace with your University ID
 ```
 Here, you would need to enter your password.
 If everything is okay, you can access to Phoenix.
+Note: You go to use this terminal for running bash scripts in Phoenix.

 ## Data Management